JANUARY

 Zero Discrimination Day

 Zero Discrimination Day is observed annually on March 1st to promote diversity, tolerance, and inclusion and to raise awareness about the harmful effects of discrimination on individuals and society.
-The day was first established by the United Nations in 2014, and it seeks to promote a world where everyone is treated with dignity and respect, regardless of their gender, race, ethnicity, age, religion, sexual orientation, or any other status.
+The United Nations established the day in 2014 to promote a world where everyone is treated with dignity and respect, regardless of their gender, race, ethnicity, age, religion, sexual orientation, or any other status.

 World Wildlife Day